zak-rizvi/sysoHomework/README.md

 cleanPeaksInput.txt:  This file contains the raw excel data inputted into "cleanPeaks.cpp".

-output.txt:           This file contains was the output file for both "cleanPeaks.cpp" and "syso.cpp".
+output.txt:           This file was the output file for both "cleanPeaks.cpp" and "syso.cpp".
 It
                       currently holds the output for "cleanPeaks.cpp" as the "syso.cpp" output was overwritten.